BtNowakowski/Job-Seeker/README.md

 # Job-Seeker

-## This project is meant to download job offers, which i'm interestted in, form various websites
+## This project is meant to download job offers, which i'm interested in, from various websites